Resident Evil (1996)

 The introduction of the first zombie remains in the memory of anyone who got this back in the day.
 I looked it up, and the instruction manual doesnât even feature the word.
 The original game cover features some distressed guy with a military uniform in a room with strange shapes and some giant spiders.

-As an aside, itâs a cover that gets weirder the more time you see it. half of the guyâs face and body language is ready for action, while the other half shows him absolutely terrified, it seems like the cover was meant to emphasize that.
+As an aside, the game cover gets weirder the more time you see it. half of the guyâs face and body language is ready for action, while the other half shows him absolutely terrified, it seems like the cover was meant to emphasize that.
 Even the gun held by each hand is different, but merged in a weird way.
-It ended up looking rather strange, but it was definitely eye-catching.
+It ended up looking rough, but it was definitely eye-catching.
 Still, there was a real chance that someone picked up this game and didnât even know it would be about zombies (fine, the back of the game makes it very clear, but anyway).

 The very early CGI of the FMV may not be that scary today, but the audio design is still more than great.
 And the scene itself is well done.